-I don’t know how many times I heard my mom say that she was broke and had a few grand in the bank and she was on a fixed income.
+I don’t know how many times I heard my mom say that she was broke and had a few grand in the bank while she was on a fixed income.
 Well, one way she held on to money was to say she didn’t have any.
 That was so people wouldn’t ask for money, but we knew better.

-But then there are some people who don’t have the money to spare, therefore, they don’t take their grandchild out to shop or to eat regularly like other kids get to do with their Pawpaw’s and Me Maws.
+But then there are some people who don’t have the money to spare, therefore, they don’t take their grandchild out to shop or to eat regularly like other kids get to do with their Pawpaw’s and Mee-maws.
 But not being able to have a lavish lifestyle has nothing to do with the importance of grandparents in children’s life.

 Grandparents Want Their Freedom

 While some grandparents can’t wait to see their little ones, you have the ones who can.
 Some grands look at grandchildren as a way to straighten things with their own, however, you fried that chicken already and when it’s done, it’s done.
 You can’t go back in time.
 You can do good with your grands, however, but that doesn’t make it right with your child.
 Sorry.

 If you’re like me, you did what you had to do, and raised your child(ren).
 But now that your child is old enough, they need to take care of their responsibilities and our children need to leave us alone.